-[Did you miss last Sunday’s services?
-They can still be found at Worship Archive – September 13th 2020.]
+[Did you miss last week’s Sunday Services?
+They can now be found at Worship Archive – November 20th 2022.]

-Sunday Services from Hillside Circuit for September 20th 2020:
+Sunday Service from Hillside Circuit for November 27th 2022:

 [Click or tap on a Bible reference above to jump down the page to the Bible reading to listen and/or read it for yourself and then click or tap on Back to top to come back here.]

 Here are the songs for Sunday morning service.
 Click or tap on a song to open it in YouTube.

 At this time of giving.

 My peace I give unto you.

 You can listen and join in with prayers from the English Methodist Service Book.
 They can be found at the Prayers for worship webpage.

 1 It made me glad to hear them say,

 “Let’s go to the house of the LORD!”